This is the Continuous Integration Build of FHIR (will be incorrect/inconsistent at times).

 Hence, there is no simple formula for determining the correct

-IRI stem from a Coding.system
+IRI stem from a Coding.system.

 To address this problem, and to facilitate ease of use,

-HL7 maintains a mapping from Coding.system
+HL7 maintains a mapping from Coding.systems

 to IRI stems: IRI stems can be registered and looked

-up in the HL7 terminology website, based on the desired
+based on the desired Coding.system.

-If an IRI stem for a Coding.system
+If an IRI stem for a Coding.system is published at

-https://terminology.hl7.org/ it SHOULD be used.
+it SHOULD be used.
 An NPM

 package is also available to efficiently automate lookup of

-IRI stems from Coding.system
+IRI stems from Coding.systems.

 To add an IRI stem to that site,